iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 - **Test sample** is passed to each **model** for the **output**, **Final prediction** is based on **voting**.
 - `Regression` :  `Mean` is calculated.
 - `Classification` : `Majority` voted class label.
+- Using many trees protects individual decision trees from `overfitting`

 ### 1. Random Forest